Nigozziath/TestGame/readme.md

 ### Objective of the game

-In this game you are a blue circle that have to avoid the red circles that spawn out of the window.
+In this game you are a blue circle that have to avoid the red circles that spawn out of the window.<br />
-If you touch one red circle it's game over.
+If you touch one red circle it's game over.<br />

 ### Controls